jusung-github/stock-price-js/README.md

 Predicting Daily Stock Prices

 i. a brief description of the project.
 For this project, I will develop a simple statistical model that can be used to predict a stock's price for the next day based on patterns in previous closing prices.
+This algorithm will create a model that can be used for any stock, as long as the financial data is available.

 ii. the algorithm / library / methods that you want to use.
 I will use linear regression and moving average.
 Linear regression will compare the previous closing prices of a stock and the current prices to identify trends.
 Moving averages will smooth out short-term fluctuations and highlight long-term trends.
 Historical data will also be used to identify trends and patterns.